 Other than that, ‘Like’ factors included:

 - Kristal Tin as Kong Lai Nga: Lai Nga was a very protective and caring sister toward her younger siblings.
 She was nice and kind in her own way.
 But she failed to understand and draw the line between right and wrong thus causing many problems to evolve later in the story.
-However, I’m glad that she actually acknowledged that in the very end instead of just blaming her sister for it (although Pui Woo actually did the killing) but because Lai Nga failed to stop Pui Woo and kept using herself as shield to let Pui Woo keep doing it or wishing that Pui Woo would change, etc. Can’t blame her since she was just knowing how to protect her sibling and maintain a strong bond.
+However, I’m glad that she actually acknowledged that in the very end instead of just blaming her sister for it (although Pui Woo actually did the killing) but because Lai Nga failed to stop Pui Woo and kept using herself as a shield to let Pui Woo keep doing it or wishing that Pui Woo would change, etc. Can’t blame her since she was just knowing how to protect her sibling and maintain a strong bond.
 However, I thought some things didn’t have to drag out so much.
 Sometimes she was very rash and liked to do it without thinking, such as the scene where she was already rescued but she kept wanting to go see the wedding, etc–causing more troubles.
 It is called an accident and clumsiness the first time, but what about the second time at the church?
 She was discovered by Eileen’s character and almost create more problems (which she did in the end but for a different reason).
-I think as an overall, Kristal was very good and convincing in it since she brought out all the character’s personalities very well, convincing us that she was a weakling (unlike her other strong characters) and only knew to care for others, etc.
+I think overall, Kristal was very good and convincing in it since she brought out all the character’s personalities very well, convincing us that she was a weakling (unlike her other strong characters) and only knew to care for others, etc.